robmoffat/k9/docs/sprints/sprint_014.md

 	}
 ```

 And this now works really well.

+## Fan Bucketing

+The final part of the fan algorithm is this:

+*All the links to the same element should have the same type of fanning*.

+This avoids problems where we have 3 connections to the same glyph, and they fan up, down and straight.

+This was quite a simple piece of code to write, but fixes 2_6.

 ## Flow Graph Orthogonalization: Side